OfficeDev/office-js/README.md

 The NPM package for Office.js is a copy of what gets published to the official "evergreen" Office.js CDN, at **<https://appsforoffice.microsoft.com/lib/1/hosted/office.js>**.

-While the Office.js CDN contains all currently available Office.js APIs at any moment in time, each version of the NPM package for Office.js contains only the Office.js APIs that were available at the moment in time when that version of the NPM package was created.
+While the Office.js CDN contains all currently available Office.js APIs at any moment in time, each version of the NPM package for Office.js contains only the Office.js APIs that were available at the point in time when that version of the NPM package was created.

 ### Target scenarios

-The NPM package for Office.js is intended as a way for you to obtain your own (non-CDN) copy of the Office.js files, which you can then statically serve from your own website instead of using the CDN.
+The NPM package for Office.js is intended as a way for you to obtain your own (non-CDN) copy of the Office.js files, which you can then statically serve from your own site instead of using the CDN.
 This NPM package is primarily provided to address the following scenarios:

 1. If you are developing an add-in behind a firewall, where accessing the Office.js CDN is not possible.